North Hills, New York: North Hills Village Shuttle

-The Village of North Hills also operates a free commuter shuttle between Village Hall and the Manhasset LIRR station for village residents; a designated shuttle parking lot is located at Village Hall.
+The Village of North Hills also operates a free commuter shuttle between Village Hall and the Manhasset LIRR station exclusively for village residents; a designated shuttle parking lot is located at Village Hall.
 The shuttle runs weekdays and a village-issued permit is required for transport.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in North Hills.
+National Grid USA provides natural gas to properties within North Hills that are hooked up to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within North Hills.
+PSEG Long Island provides power to all homes and businesses within North Hills, on behalf of the Long Island Power Authority.

 Sewage

 The majority of North Hills is sewered.
-The areas which are sewered are connected to and located with the Nassau County Sewage District, which handles and treats the village's sanitary waste.
+The areas which are sewered are connected to and located within the Nassau County Sewage District, which handles and treats the village's sanitary waste.

 The remainder of the village relies on cesspools and septic systems.
-The unsewered areas in North Hills are primarily located along the panhandle extending towards Manhasset.
+The nonsewered areas in North Hills are primarily located along the panhandle extending towards Manhasset.

 Water

 North Hills is located within the boundaries of the Albertson Water District, the Garden City Park Water District, the Manhasset–Lakeville Water District, and the Roslyn Water District.
 Of these 4 water districts, the Manhasset–Lakeville Water District serves the majority of the village.